-Our audit procedures in response to the key audit matter concerned, among others, the understanding of the applicable legislation, the understanding and evaluation of the estimation methodologies used by the management, the assessment of the processes and key controls, the assessment of the discount rates assumed and the verification of the arithmetic correctness of the calculations performed by the management.
+Our audit procedures in response to the key audit matter concerned, among others, understanding of the applicable legislation, the understanding and evaluation of the estimation methodologies used by the management, the assessment of the processes and key controls, the assessment of the discount rates assumed and the verification of the arithmetic correctness of calculations performed the management.

-Lastly, we reviewed the disclosures provided in the notes to the financial statements with reference to the measurement and accounting methodology of revenue adjustments provided the determination of the discount rate.

-under the Balance mechanism.
+Lastly, we reviewed the disclosures provided in the notes to the financial statements with reference to the measurement and accounting methodology of revenue adjustments provided under the Balance mechanism.

-In consideration of the complexity involved in estimating revenue adjustments from the Balance mechanism, we have determined that this area constitutes a key audit matter.
+Balance mechanism, we have determined that this area constitutes a key audit matter.

-The disclosures related to the revenues accounting policy and the measurement methodologies provided under the Balance mechanism are included in notes "4.
-Accounting standards" and "5.
-Use of estimates and management judgements".
+The disclosures related to the revenues accounting policy and the measurement methodologies provided under the Balance mechanism are included in notes "3.
+Accounting standards" and "Use of estimates and management judgements".